MaxValue/Terpene-Profile-Parser-for-Cannabis-Strains/README.md

   * A web crawler to download lab test results of different cannabis strains from the database
   * A parser to extract the actual terpene profile from each of those HTML-pages as CSV-list
   * The CSV list of extracted terpene profiles
-  * If some data points could not be extracted also an assortment of files where the extraction of a specific datapoint failed

 ## FAQ
 ### What are Terpenes?
 What is a Terpene?